Monday, 29 June 2015

 9. The Captured Rifles

 The Zulus really did take a thousand rifles from the fallen soldiers in the British camp at Isandhkwana, and they used them in subsequent battles of the war.
 The rifles were prized trophies and the Zulu king allowed the men who captured them to keep them.
-However as the regiments that attacked Rorke's Drift had not been engaged in that battle, none would have had any of the captured rifles.
+However as the regiments that attacked Rorke's Drift had not been engaged in that battle, none would have had any of Martini-Henries.

 The Zulus did have guns though, and quiet a lot of them.
 Mostly they were old muskets sold to them by white traders.
 Several of the defenders of the Drift were indeed wounded by these guns.
 They were poor weapons, especially when compared to the Martini-Henry which could kill a man at half a mile.
-Most Zulus weren't very good shots, but at least one might have been though as amongst the soldiers hit were NCOs leading the defence, exactly the people a sniper would be aiming for.
+Most Zulus weren't very good shots, but at least one might have been though, as amongst the soldiers hit were NCOs leading the defence, exactly the people a sniper would be aiming for.